RothAndrew/convert-to-helm-raw-values/README.md

 Usage:
   convert-to-helm-raw-values [flags]
+  convert-to-helm-raw-values [command]

+Available Commands:
+  help        Help about any command version     Output tool version

 Flags:
   -h, --help             help for convert-to-helm-raw-values -i, --infile string    Input file - Must be compliant with K8s YAML -o, --outfile string   Output file - Will be formatted such that it can be used as values.yaml for helm chart incubator/raw.
                          Will always overwrite if the file already exists.

+Use "convert-to-helm-raw-values [command] --help" for more information about a command.
 ```

 ## Contributor Guide